ISnackable/isnackable.me/content/posts/2020-06-23--CDDC2020/index.md

 ### WYSIWYG (Unsolved)

-## Addtional resources
+## Additional resources

 https://blog.justins.in/cddc20/

-Note: *The website above solves some challenges that my team did not, you may want to read it.*
+Note: _The website above solves some challenges that my team did not, you may want to read it._